Jiri to Everest Base Camp Trekking-21 Days

 To reduce environmental damage and safeguard the safety and health of fellow trekkers, it is important to practice excellent hygiene habits and appropriately dispose of garbage.
 It is important to follow the Leave No Trace rule.

-Accommodation and Food during Jiri to Everest Base Camp Trek.
+Accommodation and Food during Jiri to Everest Base Camp Trek

-The Jiri to Everest Base Camp Trek is a popular trekking route in Nepal, with a variety of lodging and food options available along the way.
+This is a popular trekking route in Nepal, with a variety of lodging and food options available along the way.
 We assure you of the best lodging and fooding facilities according to your demand and budget.
 These are some things to remember:

 • Accommodation: Most of the villages along the Jiri to Everest Base Camp trek include tea shops and lodges.
 The quality and availability of lodging may differ based on the season and the area you are in.
 Most of the tea houses and lodges provide basic amenities such as a bed, a blanket, and a shared restroom.
 Some lodges may also provide hot showers for an extra fee.
 It is recommended a sleeping bag for extra warmth and comfort, especially at higher altitudes.